astarryknight/ai-ml/src/intro/whatisai.md

 In other words,
 > Ever wish your computer could be more like a savvy sidekick than a clueless sidekick?
 AI is the brainiac dreaming of understanding your vibes, and ML is its secret sauce – the tech making your computer less 'I follow orders' and more 'I've got this, boss!'
 It's the reason your tech is getting sassier and smarter.

 In order to start using AI/ML, **Data is crucial!** Quality of data IMPACT model performance and decision-making.
 From training to evaluation, data plays a central role in building reliable and effective AI systems.
-That is why we are looking into numpy and python today.

 ## Types of AI
 **Cognitive Modeling** - study in computer science that studies and attempts to simulate ***how*** humans think